shaik1002/biggitlabbomb/doc/integration/advanced_search/elasticsearch.md

 ## Elasticsearch repository indexer

-To index Git repository data, GitLab uses [`gitlab-elasticsearch-indexer`](https://gitlab.com/gitlab-org/gitlab-elasticsearch-indexer).
+To index Git repository data, GitLab uses an [indexer written in Go](https://gitlab.com/gitlab-org/gitlab-elasticsearch-indexer).

+Depending on your GitLab version, there are different installation procedures for the Go indexer:

+- For Linux package installations, the Go indexer is included.
-For self-compiled installations, see [install the indexer](#install-the-indexer).
+- For self-compiled installations, see [Install the indexer from source](#install-the-indexer-from-source).
+- If you're using the GitLab Development Kit, see [Elasticsearch in the GDK](https://gitlab.com/gitlab-org/gitlab-development-kit/-/blob/main/doc/howto/elasticsearch.md).
+- If you're using the GitLab Helm chart, [the indexer is already included](https://gitlab.com/gitlab-org/build/CNG/-/merge_requests/213).

-### Install the indexer
+### Install the indexer from source

 You first install some dependencies and then build and install the indexer itself.